-- Collections Preservation and Maintenance: Includes the following activities: - Handling and Transportation: The Library encourages proper handling of its collections by staff, outside vendors and patrons.
+Collections Preservation and Maintenance: Includes the following activities:

+- Handling and Transportation: The Library encourages proper handling of its collections by staff, outside vendors, and patrons.
 The Conservation department provides training and advice on handling collection material to all relevant staff and outside vendors and provides written and oral handling guidelines for staff and patrons.
-Procedures and policies have been developed to ensure that collection materials in transit within or between the Academy's buildings or on loan for exhibitions are well protected and carefully handled.

-- Emergency Planning, Response and Disaster Recovery Plans: Plans are in place to protect the staff and to ensure the safety of the collections.
+Procedures and policies have been developed to ensure that collection materials are carefully handled and well protected throughout the acquisition process (including in the field and while being transported to Academy premises), during cataloging, and whenever accessed for patron use, display, or loan. - Emergency Planning, Response and Disaster Recovery Plans: Plans are in place to protect the staff and to ensure the safety of the collections.
 The Library has a Disaster Plan for each of the buildings where collections are stored, as well as Salvage Plans for the recovery of artifacts that may become damaged in a disaster.
-The Conservation department leads any artifact salvage operation, assisted by a team of trained staff volunteers. - Housing: Collection materials are housed at shelf, box and folder levels.
-Whenever possible, all housings are comprised of preservation-quality materials that have been tested for long-term storage and have passed the Photographic Activity Test (PAT).
+The Conservation department leads any artifact salvage operation, assisted by a team of trained staff members. - Housing: Collection materials are housed at shelf, box and folder levels.
+Whenever possible, all housings are comprised of preservation-quality materials that have been evaluated for long-term storage and have passed the Photographic Activity Test (PAT).
 The PAT was developed by the American National Standards Institute (ANSI) to determine whether a storage material will cause damage to an artifact. - Storage and Environmental Control: The Library's storage vaults are outfitted and maintained to the highest possible standards in accordance with industry best practices.
 Studies by institutions and government agencies have determined specific temperatures and relative humidity ranges to ensure the long-term preservation of the collection materials and have guided the Library's environmental set points.
 Furthermore, the Library adheres to an Integrated Pest Management (IPM) policy, in which the Conservation department monitors the buildings for pest infestations that could pose a risk to collections.
 IPM is a proactive program, utilizing techniques that minimize or eliminate the use of chemicals.
-It is designed to determine whether there are pest problems or building maintenance or operation issues that need to be addressed to reduce the likelihood of an infestation in the future.
-An aspect of the IPM policy also includes good housekeeping practices, in which the storage vaults, processing areas and staff workspaces are routinely cleaned to remove dust and debris that could affect the collections if left unmonitored. - Conservation: The conservation of collection materials aims to have minimal impact on the original content and intent of the artifact while preserving its information, material and historic value.
+It is designed to determine whether there are pest problems or building maintenance or operational issues that need to be addressed to reduce the likelihood of an infestation in the future.
+An aspect of the IPM policy also includes good housekeeping practices, in which the storage vaults, processing areas and staff workspaces are routinely cleaned to remove dust and debris that could affect the collections if left unmonitored. - Conservation: The conservation of collection materials aims to have minimal impact on the original content and intent of the artifact while preserving its information, material, and historic value.
 The Conservation department embraces a combined approach of preventive measures and conservation treatment when working with Library collections.
-Scrapbooks, books, periodicals, posters, production art, photographs and manuscript materials receive regular condition assessment and conservation treatment, which involves written and photographic documentation of the performed treatment of the objects in the collection. - Digitization/Copying: The main goal of digitization or other forms of copying of the collection materials is to improve access and to support the long-term preservation of the collection.
-This includes the production of surrogates for use in exhibitions, programs and other activities.
+Artworks, books, documents, ephemera, notated music, periodicals, photographs, posters, production art, scrapbooks, scripts, and three-dimensional object materials receive regular condition assessment and conservation treatment, which involves written and photographic documentation of the performed treatment of the objects in the collection.

+Digitization/Copying: The main goal of digitization or other forms of copying of the collection materials is to improve access and to support the long-term preservation of the collection.
+This includes the production of surrogates for use in exhibitions, programs, and other activities.
 All materials are digitized according to current best practices and the digitization, copying and creation of surrogates are carried out in-house by the Library staff.